albearx/dv-plant-farm/README.md

 ![sell_button](https://user-images.githubusercontent.com/89762342/220870842-1170a148-a5e0-4b83-8858-3e4b5b6df7ca.png) <br />
 Can be found when tapping an egg that has finished incubating in the nursery.

-`try_again.png`: <br />
+`try_again.png` (OPTIONAL): <br />
 ![try_again](https://user-images.githubusercontent.com/89762342/220870904-08904ef8-0bc1-40a4-8598-b8ab75188bca.png) <br />
 This screenshot might be difficult to obtain; it only appears when Dragonvale experiences the Lightning Dragon in Server Room error.
+This is optional, but allows the program to relaunch your game in case of the game disconnecting.

 `yes_button.png`: <br />
 ![yes_button](https://user-images.githubusercontent.com/89762342/220871140-120bcdfe-ddef-4afe-add5-032da3647105.png) <br />
 After you click the sell button, this button will appear in the "Are you sure?" pop up.

 When all the screenshots have been taken and placed into a folder, in the source code (line 24) enter in the folder with all your screenshots.